stat545ubc-2023/mda-andrasszeitz/mda-andrasszeitz.md

 <!-------------------------- Start your work below ---------------------------->

-I selected the **cancer_sample** dataset, because I want to investigate whether there is a relationship between cancer growth and its characteristic parameters, such as cancer radius, area, smoothness or compactness.
-Cancer can be diagnosed by analyzing VOCs with analytical techniques, such as GC/MS in tissue cultures, and after diagnosis, cancer growth could be monitored by measuring a representative cancer parameter that reliably characterizes tumor development and status.
+I selected the **cancer_sample** dataset, because I want to investigate whether there is a relationship between any of the cancer parameters, such as radius, area, smoothness or compactness.

-**Question:** Is there a cancer parameter, such as radius, area, smoothness or compactness that can be used to trace tumor advancement, quickly and accurately?

-To answer that question, I want to conduct statistical analyses in R to find that specific cancer parameter, and use algorithms and statistical analyses to characterize cancer state and severity in a quantitative manner.

 <!----------------------------------------------------------------------------->